John Stott

-John Robert Walmsley Stott (27 April 1921 – 27 July 2011) was a British Anglican pastor and theologian who was noted as a leader of the worldwide evangelical movement.
+John Robert Walmsley Stott (27 April 1921 – 27 July 2011) was a British Evangelical Anglican pastor and theologian who was noted as a leader of the worldwide evangelical movement.
 He was one of the principal authors of the Lausanne Covenant in 1974.
 In 2005, Time magazine ranked Stott among the 100 most influential people in the world.

 Life

 Early life and education

 John Robert Walmsley Stott was born on 27 April 1921 in London, England, to Sir Arnold and Emily "Lily" Stott (née Holland).
 His father was a leading physician at Harley Street and an agnostic, while his mother had been raised Lutheran and attended the nearby Church of England church, All Souls, Langham Place.
 Stott was sent to boarding schools at eight years old, initially to a prep school, Oakley Hall.
 In 1935, he went on to Rugby School.
 While at Rugby School in 1938, Stott heard Eric Nash (nicknamed "Bash"), director of the Iwerne camps, deliver a sermon entitled "What Then Shall I Do with Jesus, Who Is Called the Christ?"
 After this talk, Nash pointed Stott to Revelation 3:20, "Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me."
 Stott later described the impact this verse had upon him as follows: